HexRaysSA/ida-terminal-plugin/README.md

 - Press `Ctrl+Shift+T` to toggle the terminal window inside IDA Pro.
 - Run shell commands as you would in a regular terminal.

-## ⚙️ Configuration

-Rename config.example.py to config.py to customize the behaviour.

 ---

-## 🔗 Credits

-The terminal window is powered by [termqt](https://github.com/TerryGeng/termqt), a Qt-based terminal emulator.

----

 ## 📁 Installation

-1. Clone this repo in your IDA `plugins/` directory.
+1. Clone this repo in your IDA `$HOME/.idapro/plugins/` directory.
 2. Restart IDA Pro.

+## ⚙️ Configuration

+Rename config.example.py to config.py to customize the behaviour.

 ---